-Freddie Mercury died in 1991 when he was just 45, but his legacy lives on with the numerous hits he wrote and composed for Queen, as well as his own solo career.
+Freddie Mercury died on November 24, 1991 when he was just 45, but his legacy lives on with the numerous hits he wrote and composed for Queen, as well as his own solo career.

-As part of Queen, Freddie enjoys the accolade of the UK's biggest selling album of all time, but to celebrate the release of the unearthed Time Waits For No One, we look back at Freddie’s biggest solo hits of the digital age by revealing his Official Top 10 biggest selling downloads.
-Here's a closer look at the very biggest
+As part of Queen, Freddie holds the accolade of the UK's biggest selling album of all time, but he also landed a string of hits away from the band.
+Below, we look back at Freddie’s biggest solo hits of the digital age by revealing his most-streamed and downloaded songs.

 Never one to shy away from the dramatic, it’s fitting Freddie’s biggest track in the digital age is Barcelona; a theatrical, classical-pop crossover featuring opera singer Montserrat Caballé, whom he’d been a big fan of years previously.
 The track originally peaked at 8 on its 1987 release, but a reissue shortly after his death to coincide with the 1992 Olympics in – you’ve guessed it – Barcelona, sent it back up the chart, reaching Number 2.

 Barcelona ended up being a part of what was to become Freddie’s final live performance in 1988, where he sang three songs with Caballé from their collaborative album to celebrate Barcelona as the next host of the Games.
-It's been downloaded over 87,600 times and has racked up 3.43 million streams.
+It's UK chart sales stand at 150,000, made up of 91,200 downloads and 8 million streams.

 Living On My Own

 Taken from his first solo album Mr Bad Guy, Living On My Own missed the Top 40 on first release in September 1985.
 It wasn’t until two years after his death in 1993 when the No More Brothers Mix of the song struck a chord with the general public and topped the Official Chart for two weeks – Freddie’s only solo Number 1.
-It's sold 36,500 downloads and, thank to 3.44 million plays since we started counting in 2014, is Freddie's most streamed solo track, just beating Barcelona!
+Living On My Own ranks as his second biggest solo hit, with 103,000 chart sales, including 8.6 million streams - Freddie's most-played solo song.

 The Great Pretender

-Here are the full Top 10 Freddie Mercury solo songs in the digital age:
+Freddie Mercury's Top 10 biggest solo songs in the digital age

 |1||BARCELONA (WITH MONTSERRAT CABALLE)||2||1987/1992|